zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 * Zone: child.parent.no-del-undel-par-und-1.methodsv2.xa
   * Child zone does not exist is not served by any NS.
-  * Grandparent `ns1` lacks delegation of parent.
-  * Grandparent `ns2` has delegation of parent (to both parent NS).
+  * Grandparent `ns1` has delegation of parent (to both parent NS).
+  * Grandparent `ns2` lacks delegation of parent.
   * Parent zone lacks delegation of child.
   * Child zone is not delegated, but there is an undelegated version.
   * Undelgated data:
+    * ns1.child.no-del-undel-par-und-1.methodsv2.xa/IPv4
+    * ns1.child.no-del-undel-par-und-1.methodsv2.xa/IPv6
-    * ns3-undelegated-child.methodsv2.xa
+    * ns2.child.no-del-undel-par-und-1.methodsv2.xa/IPv4
-    * ns4-undelegated-child.methodsv2.xa
+    * ns2.child.no-del-undel-par-und-1.methodsv2.xa/IPv6

 ### NO-CHLD-NO-PAR-1
 The child is not delegated.
 Both grandparent NS return SERVFAIL.